How To Take LYRICA® (pregabalin) CV | Dosing | Safety Info | Fibromyalgia

 that’s when I started to notice less fibromyalgia pain."*

-*LYRICA works for some fibromyalgia patients.
+*LYRICA (pregabalin) reduces fibromyalgia pain for some patients.

 Individual results may vary.